thepracticaldeveloper/practical-architecture/README.md

 This repository contains all the documentation templates and examples that are described in the book [The Practical Architecture Process](https://leanpub.com/practical-software-architecture).

-> This repo is work in progress.

 ## Contents

-There are five folders in which you can find multiple markdown files.
+There are six folders in which you can find multiple markdown files.
 Each file has some summarized information about what you should include there.

 1. Guide.
 An evolving set of documents explaining your Software Architecture and related topics like common patterns and operations.
 2. Roadmap.
 The 'Make it happen' section.
 Includes the planning over time.
 3. Designs.
 Each team should populate this section with new feature designs.
 4. Decisions.
 Keep your Architecture Decision Records here.
 Includes the template and an example.
 5. Journal.
 Holds meeting notes, whiteboard pictures, etc.
+6. Modules or Teams.
+Contains documents and designs that have a local impact.

 ## The Process